• Home

 The secret ingredient to this 15 minute ham and potato chowder recipe?
 Hint: you love them, and they are in the freezer section of your supermarket.
 Soup’s on!

-15 minute ham chowder
+15 minute ham and potato chowder in a bowl.

 Okay, I’m going to own up to something right here in the first sentence of this post: this creamy, comforting, hearty chowder is made with Tater Tots.